In fact studies have shown that indoor tanners

 in appropriate moderation outweigh the easily manageable risks

 associated with overexposure and sunburn.
-Many doctors agree: "I believe
+Many doctors agree:

 the health benefits of exposure to UVA and